jbellsey/redux-model-utils/docs/react.md

 // to attach the custom selectors, embed them into "propsMaps"
 //
 export let todoModel = reduxModelUtils.modelBuilder({
   name: 'todos',
   actionMap,
   initialState,

   // this creates the default "mapStateToProps" function for you selectors,

-    // and this creates as many custom props maps as you need
+  // this creates as many custom props maps as you need. it will
+  // create "model.propsMaps.countOnly", which in turn creates a
+  // selector (and a prop) called "todoCount"
+  //
   propsMaps: {
     countOnly: countOnlySelectors
   }
 });

 // ... then, in your main view ...